lumidee007/react-task-tracker/README.md

 # REACT TASK TRACKER APP
 This is a task tracker using react.
-This application allow you to fetch, add, update and delete task using a json server. http://localhost:7000/tasks.
+This application allow you to add and delete a task.

 ## Starting the application
 npm run start to start the react development server and,